 Your choice of model will depend on factors such as the ambient temperature in your house and the size of your tank.

 If you live in a cold climate, keep your house rather cool, and have a 10-gallon tank, you should consider getting the 100-watt model.
 But for most other scenarios the 50-watt heater will be a perfect choice.

 This is a small water heater that can be easily concealed behind your tank decorations and plants.
 The 50-watt model is approximately 5 inches long, while the 100-watt model is just over 8 inches long.

 Features of the Tetra heater:

-This is a fully submersible fish tank heater that is attached with a suction cup to the inside of the tank
+- This is a fully submersible fish tank heater that is attached with a suction cup to the inside of the tank

-It can be installed vertically, diagonally, or horizontally – as long as it is under water it will function
+- It can be installed vertically, diagonally, or horizontally – as long as it is underwater it will function

-Automatically set to heat to 78° F with an in-built electronic thermostat – the temperature cannot be changed
+- Automatically set to heat to 78° F with an in-built electronic thermostat – the temperature cannot be changed

-Automatic shut-off feature in the event of an electrical short
+- Automatic shut-off feature in the event of an electrical short

-The temperature can be set between 61°F and 90°F (or 16°C and 32°C).
-Most aquarium fish need a water temperature of between 76°F and 80°F. Check out some more specific temperatures for different fish down below.
+The temperature can be set between 61°F and 95°F. Most aquarium fish need a water temperature of between 76°F and 80°F. Check out some more specific temperatures for different fish down below.